MicrosoftDocs/biztalk-docs/his/core/application-integration-lahostapps.md

    :::image type="content" source="media/la-newproject-add-structure1.png" alt-text="Screenshot showing main design view, Structures shortcut menu, and selected option for Add Struct.":::

+   The designer creates a structure with one member.

-1. Open the new structure's shortcut menu, and select **New Member**.
+1. To add another member, open the new structure's shortcut menu, and select **Add Structure Member**.
 Repeat this step as necessary.

    :::image type="content" source="media/la-newproject-add-stmember1.png" alt-text="Screenshot showing a created member for a structure.":::

-1. Provide the following information for each member:
+1. Open the column's shortcut menu, and select **Properties**.
+Provide values for each member's properties based on the following table:

    | Property | Description or value |
    |----------|----------------------|